Teoscar Hernández Player Props: Mariners vs. Pirates

 Teoscar Hernández At The Plate

-- Hernandez has five doubles, a triple, nine home runs and seven walks while hitting .237.
+- Hernandez has five doubles, a triple, nine home runs and seven walks while batting .232.

+- Hernandez has reached base via a hit in 32 games this year (of 51 played), and had multiple hits in 13 of those games.

-- In 16.0% of his games this season, he has hit a home run, and 4.3% of his trips to the dish.
+- In 15.7% of his games this year, he has gone deep, and 4.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.